-7b.12 As stated in paragraph 7b.6 of this report, the Council's 2018/19 Housing Land Audit, dated August 2019, indicates that there is a 4.1 year effective housing land supply.
-This amounts to a shortfall of 599 units in terms of the requirement for a 5 year effective supply.
+7b.12 As stated in paragraph 7b.6 of this report, the Council's 2018/19 Housing Land Audit, indicates that there is a 4.1 year effective housing land supply.
+This amounts to a shortfall of 599 units.
 The shortfall reflects the difference between the 5 year housing land target (3,375 units) and the effective land supply (2,776 units).
-In addition to the effective land supply (2,776 units), private windfall and small sites may also make a contribution to the housing land supply.
+In addition to the effective land supply, private windfall and small sites may also make a contribution to the housing land supply.